mamoo81/pay/README.md

   make install
 ```

-The executables will be in `floweepay/build/bin/` and by passing the `local_qml`
+The executables will be in `floweepay/build/bin/` and by adding the `local_qml`
-additional
-cmake option the app will renember that it should fetch the QML files from
+cmake option the build will bake in the path to your QML files.
+On
 your local harddrive.
 This allows you to change the QML files and simply
 restart the app without recompile.